 I chose to ignore and focus on the journey where we safely arrived and prepared ourselves for another waiting game - 2 hours before the bus leaves and another 6 hours on the bus with all of this happening on Labour Day.

 The sun started to rise on the horizon and it got me thinking, we won't get to see much of Kunming.
 I was told that this place was called the "Land of The Spring" or "Spring City" because of its pleasant climate.
 I also wondered why do these towns in China have tons of nicknames.
-All in a money-making move by China's tourism board to lure travellers to visit these places.
+All in a money-making move by China's tourism board to lure travellers to visit these places, whether you’re a tourist or on a backpacking trip in China.

 Dali: Crowds, Food and The Bais

-The history of this place is interesting that I wanted to like so much, but found it hard to truly enjoy with thousands of Chinese tourists.
+The history of this place is interesting that I wanted to like so much, but found it hard to truly enjoy with thousands of Chinese tourists despite being a place that is known to be a off the beaten path destination in China.
 Dali refers to itself as an ancient capital situated along the “southwestern branch of the Silk Road” and at the “crossroads of Asian culture.”
 In the early 1400s, the old Dali City was rebuilt by the Ming Dynasty (1368–1644), and it still stands in a similar layout today.

 A similar trend we see in every shop: the Yunnan flower cake, guest houses, traditional clothes, stylized restaurants operated by the Han-Chinese and snazzy hair braiding services passed off as traditional activities.
 What was really interesting to our senses was the frenzy that took place on that day: it was a Carnival of Bai people in Dali.
 Their headwear and costume reflect the Bai symbols: the snow, the moon, the flower and the wind.